Overview of the Covered Bond Issuance Act

 Institutions are required to regularly monitor the market value of the mortgage assets that serve as collateral for loans included in the Cover Pool.
 If the market value of such a mortgage asset declines significantly (15 per cent. or more according to the preparatory works to the Covered Bond Issuance Act), then only such part of the loan that falls within the permitted loan-to-value ratio will be eligible for inclusion in the Cover Pool and will be subject to the priority right described below.
 However, a decline in the market value following an Institution’s bankruptcy would not result in a reduction of the assets to which holders of covered bonds (and relevant derivative counterparties) have a priority right, but may result in the Cover Pool ceasing to meet the matching requirements.

-The Covered Bond Issuance Act prescribes that the value of the Cover Pool shall at all times exceed the aggregate value of claims that may be asserted against an Institution by reference to covered bonds.
+The Covered Bond Issuance Act prescribes that the value of the Cover Pool shall at all times, at least, be 102 percent of the aggregate value of claims that may be asserted against an Institution by reference to covered bonds.
 The calculation shall be made on the basis of current book values and shall take into account the effect of relevant derivative contracts.

 Furthermore, an Institution must compose the Cover Pool in such a way as to ensure a sound balance between the covered bonds and the assets in the Cover Pool in terms of currency, interest rate and maturity profile.
 Such sound balance is deemed to exist when the present value of the Cover Pool at all times exceeds the present value of the liabilities relating to the covered bonds.
 The present value of derivative contracts shall be taken into account for the purposes of such calculation.
 The calculations of present value shall withstand certain stress tests (changes in interest rates and/or currency exchange rates).